intarchboard/nomcom-description/iab-nomcom-description.md

 The IAB has a number of roles within the organizational functioning of the IETF.
-While these roles require administrative rather than technical work, they form a significant part of the IAB's activities.
+While these roles require administrative rather than technical work, they form a significant part of the IAB's activities as specified in the IAB charter [[RFC 2850]](https://tools.ietf.org/html/rfc2850).

 - The IAB has a role in the IETF Nominations Committee process: the IAB confirms the IETF Chair and the Area Directors (IESG).